 Developer Information.
+Developer Information.
 The property owner and developer is Meritage Homes of California, Inc., a California Corporation.
 Meritage Homes of California, Inc. is a wholly-owned subsidiary of Meritage Homes Corporation, a publicly traded company.
-The regional president of Meritage Homes of California, Inc. is Barry Grant, who is responsible for the day to day operations of Developer.
+The division president of Meritage Homes of California, Inc. is Barry Grant, who is responsible for the day to day operations of the developer.
+According to Builder Magazine 2013, Meritage Homes Corporation had 188 actively selling communities in 8 states - Arizona, California, Texas, Colorado, Florida, Tennessee, North Carolina and South Carolina.
+Meritage Homes Corporation finished 2013 with 5,259 new home closings with gross revenues of nearly \$1.2 billion.
+At the end of 2013 Meritage Homes Corporation had nearly \$365 million in cash and securities.

 City Information.
-Incorporated in 1918, the City of Manteca ("Manteca") is located 76 miles due east of San Francisco and 320 miles north of Los Angeles in the San Joaquin Valley.
-It is midway between Stockton and Modesto on State Highway 99.
-City limits cover approximately 17.5 square miles of level terrain.
-Manteca is surrounded by rich agricultural lands.
-Although industries based on agriculture are very important to the City's economy, the City has a diverse employment base.
-As of January 1, 2013, Manteca's population was 71,165, as estimated by the California Department of Finance.
+Incorporated in 1918, the City of Manteca ("Manteca") is located 76 miles due east of the City of San Francisco and 320 miles north of the City of Los Angeles in the San Joaquin Valley.
+It is midway between the City of Stockton and the City of Modesto on State Highway 99.
+Manteca limits cover approximately 17.5 square miles of level terrain is surrounded by rich agricultural lands.
+Although industries based on agriculture are very important to the Manteca's economy, Manteca has a diverse employment base.
+According to the California State Department of Finance, Manteca had a population of 72,880 as of January 2014.